BrandonRomano/packer-plugin-hyperv/.web-docs/components/builder/iso/README.md

   disable dynamic memory and have at least 4GB of RAM assigned to the virtual machine.

+- `enable_tpm` (bool) - If true enable a virtual TPM for the virtual machine.
+This defaults to false.

 - `temp_path` (string) - The location under which Packer will create a directory to house all the VM files and folders during the build.
 By default `%TEMP%` is used which, for most systems, will evaluate to